ActualLab/Fusion.Samples/docs/tutorial/Part11.md

 }
 ```

-Notice that it assumes there is [`fusionAuth.js`](https://github.com/servicetitan/Stl.Fusion/blob/master/src/Stl.Fusion.Blazor.Authentication/wwwroot/scripts/fusionAuth.js) - a small script embedded into `Stl.Fusion.Blazor` assembly, which is responsible for opening authentication window or performing a redirect.
+Notice that it assumes there is [`fusionAuth.js`](https://github.com/servicetitan/ActualLab.Fusion/blob/master/src/ActualLab.Fusion.Blazor.Authentication/wwwroot/scripts/fusionAuth.js) - a small script embedded into `ActualLab.Fusion.Blazor` assembly, which is responsible for opening authentication window or performing a redirect.

 Besides that, you need to add a couple extras to your ASP.NET Core app service container configuration: